Rethinking a dull parking

 Size: 30,000 m² (above ground) and 16,000 m² (underground)

 Today on the campus of DR (DR Byen), a large and desolate parking lot sits between one of Copenhagen’s important cultural landmarks - the DR concert hall, and one of the city’s largest nature reserves - Amager Commons.
 This parking lot dominates its surroundings, which seem empty and deserted.
 By moving the parking underground, space is opened up for a new development.
 With the project, Cobe has created new mixed-use district that promotes diversity and strengthens democracy, and invests in high architectural quality and solutions that create value for all.
-It includes a major rethinking of an underground parking experience, transformed into a distinctive arrival point to the DR campus, and building systems with a low carbon footprint and energy consumption.
-It will forge new communities and contribute to nature within the city.
-The landscape of Amager Commons seeps in between the buildings, increasing biodiversity and local natural habitats.
+It includes a major rethinking of an underground parking experience, transformed into a distinctive arrival point to the DR campus, and a building systems made primarily in wood.
+It will forge new communities and contribute to nature within the city, as the landscape of Amager Commons seeps in between the buildings.
 With a careful mix of apartment types and social balconies, the neighborhood will become a new community where people from all walks of life will live side by side.
-The project is targeting the sustainability certifications DGNB Platinum and the Nordic Swan Ecolabel.
+The project is targeting the certifications DGNB Platinum and the Nordic Swan Ecolabel.

 The site is located between the Amager Commons nature reserve and the iconic DR concert hall- part of DR Byen - the headquarters and campus of The Danish Broadcasting Corporation (DR).